What is Educational Psychology?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

 The CUET PG exam is conducted once a year.
-The exam is typically held in the month of March or April.
-The exact dates of the exam are announced by the National Testing Agency (NTA) a few months before the exam.
+The exam is conducted mainly in March.
+The exact dates of the exam are announced by the National Testing Agency a month before the exam.

 Q: Do I need to have psychology in high school to study Educational Psychology?